 When purchasing online you can choose to pick it up at our gallery free of charge.

-GST will be charged on all shipments within British Columbia.
+GST and PST will be charged on all shipments within British Columbia.

 We use a dedicated Art Courier “Art Schifft” for shipments to major centres in BC and Alberta.